 Health and Grooming

 The Leonberger's long, double coat sheds heavily, especially seasonally.
-Weekly brushing and occasional baths help keep the Leo's coat and skin healthy and minimize shedding.
+Weekly brushing and occasional baths help keep the Leo's coat and skin healthy and help minimize shedding.
 Daily brushing may be necessary during seasonal shedding of the undercoat, in the fall and spring.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaking.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Common Health Issues